 - Better group cohesion.
 Chatting software dedicated to the needs of a close community brings its members closer together.
 In addition, it helps to protect the communication from “trolls” or other “toxic” individuals or groups.

 - Improved corporate security.
-A messaging application available only for users registered via corporate e-mail addresses would be a much better place to discuss company-related topics than a free-for-all chat app.
+If you're willing to create a messaging app available only for users registered via corporate e-mail addresses you invest in a much better place to discuss company-related topics than a free-for-all chat app.
 It also creates a positive effect on employees and reduces the chances of business espionage.

 - Faster and more responsive customer service.
-A dedicated messenger app for company clients is a massive boost for reputation and trust, as well as a good source of customer-related data.
+An idea to build a messaging app for company clients can be a massive boost for reputation and trust, as well as a good source of customer-related data.
 The combination of chatbots and live operators provides more rapid feedback than phone communication and web forms.

 Three Popular Types of Features in a Mobile Chat App

-Before planning the development strategy for your chat application, it is important to define the target platforms.
+Before planning the strategy for your messaging app development, it is important to define the target platforms.
 In recent years the trend for mobile software is growing for several obvious reasons.

 Smartphones are more convenient and readily available at any time and place, which is especially advantageous for instant messaging.
 Mobile software has more monetization possibilities, particularly regarding various types of advertising.